-· Audit
+• Audit

-An Italian national with extensive international experience.
-Mr. Bottoli is a Partner at Es Vedra Capital Advisors LLP, an advisory and investment firm dedicated to venture capital and growth equity.
+An Italian national with extensive international experience, Mr. Bottoli is a Partner at Es Vedra Capital Advisors LLP, an advisory and investment firm dedicated to venture capital and growth equity.
 Previously, Mr. Bottoli was an Operating Partner at Boston-based Advent International, a private equity firm, between 2010 and 2015.
-Mr. Bottoli also served as Interim Chief Executive Officer of Pandora A/S, a designer. manufacturer and marketer of hand-finished and modern jewelry, from August 2011 until March 2012.
+Mr. Bottoli also served as Interim Chief Executive Officer of Pandora A/S, a designer, manufacturer and marketer of handfinished and modern jewelry, from August 2011 until March 2012.
 Mr. Bottoli served as President and Chief Executive Officer of Samsonite Inc., a luggage manufacturer and distributor, from March 2004 through January 2009, and President and Chief Executive Officer of Louis Vuitton Malletier, a manufacturer and retailer of luxury handbags and accessories, from 2001 through 2002.
 Previously, Mr. Bottoli held a number of roles with Benckiser N.V., and then Reckitt Benckiser plc, a home, health and personal care products company, following the merger of Benckiser with Reckitt & Colman Ltd.

-- Pandora A/S, a designer, manufacturer and marketer of hand-finished and contemporary jewelry, from 2010 to 2014 - True Religion Apparel, Inc., a California-based fashion jeans, sportswear and accessory manufacturer and retailer, from 2009 to 2013 - Ratti S.p.A., an Italian manufacturer of high-end fabrics and textiles for the fashion industry from 2003 to 2010
+- Pandora A/S, a designer, manufacturer and marketer of hand-finished and contemporary jewelry, from 2010 to 2014 - True Religion Apparel, Inc., a California-based fashion jeans, sportswear and accessory manufacturer and retailer, from 2009 to 2013

-- · Chairman of the board of Pharmafortune S.A., a pharmaceuticals and biotechnology manufacturer - Board of Desigual, an international fashion retailer based in Spain - Board of Pelostop S.A., a beauty services retailer based in Spain - Board of Il Bisonte S.p.A., a leather goods retailer based in - Board of FaceGym Ltd., a beauty services retailer based in London - Advisory Board of Aldo Group, a Canadian footwear retailer from 2013 to 2018
+- Chairman of the board of Pharmafortune Ltd., a pharmaceuticals and biotechnology manufacturer - Board of Desigual, an international fashion retailer based in Spain from 2014 to 2018 - Board of Pelostop S.A., a beauty services retailer based in Spain - Board of Il Bisonte S.p.A., a leather goods retailer based in Italy from 2015 to 2018 - Board of FaceGym Ltd., a beauty services retailer based in London - Advisory Board of Aldo Group, a Canadian footwear retailer from 2013 to 2018 - Board of Ratti S.p.A., an Italian manufacturer of high-end fabrics and textiles for the fashion industry from 2003 to 2010